ska-sa/katgpucbf/doc/benchmarking.rst

 flow control, and the achievable rate can only be observed indirectly by running the system at a particular rate and checking whether it keeps up.
 We wish to know the largest rate at which we keep up most of the time; we'll call this the "critical" rate.
-The :file:`scratch/benchmarks` directory contains a script to help estimate the critical rate for fgpu (xbgpu support may be added later).
+The :file:`scratch/benchmarks` directory contains scripts to help estimate the critical rate for fgpu and xbgpu (although xbgpu is only partially supported).

 To run it, you'll need